Are you attracted to colder weather? Or are you looking to avoid the cold? Here is our list of the 7 coldest states.

 Depending on how you feel about cold weather, chances are our RV Lifestyle Fellow Travelers are either running from it or to it this time of year.

 Alas, we all know the U.S. is so large that average temperatures can vary quite a bit as you move around.

 That's why I thought our readers might enjoy learning more about the coldest parts of the country in this list compiled by the folks at TravelTrivia.com.

-(By the way, those who love winter might want to check out this recent RV Lifestyle blog post about “10 National Park Adventures Perfect for Winter.”
+Those who love winter might want to check out this 2019 RV Lifestyle blog post about “10 National Park Adventures Perfect for Winter.”

 Vermont is the seventh coldest state in the country year-round.
 In January, the coldest month, you can expect temperatures to hover around 10 degrees.
 The average snowfall is 86 inches, which is well above the country's average of 28 inches, according to Weather Atlas.
 That makes Vermont an ideal place if you love snow and snow-based activities like sledding, cross-country skiing, and snowshoeing, all in a postcard-like setting.